InteropIO/finsemble-seed/README.md

 This starts up the "dev runner" which is responsible for building, watching, and launching your application.
 The first time you run this command, assets will be downloaded.
 These assets include the OpenFin runtime environment.
 It may take some time for this to download.
 For a more in-depth discussion of what's happening in the build process, see the [The Finsemble Build Process](https://documentation.chartiq.com/finsemble/tutorial-theFinsembleBuildProcess.html) overview.

 Once the assets are downloaded, the sample application will start.
 By default the sample application launches with one window showing a documentation page.
+There are two components that are required by Finsemble, which are in the `src\components\src` folder, the "Docking Move Mask" (dockingGroupMask) and our Window Title Bar (windowTitleBar).

 ### Quitting Finsemble